ivyleavedtoadflax/ivyleavedtoadflax.github.io/_posts/2014-11-16-do-women-take-the-scenic-route.md

 ---
-title: "Is CitiBike an old boy's club?"
+title: "Do women take the scenic route or do men cycle faster?"
 date: 2014-11-16
 modified: 2015-03-31
-excerpt: "Gender differences in the New York cycle hire data"
+excerpt: "Using the google routing API via ggmap"
 layout: post
 published: true
 status: publish